A Texas woman is wanted for the alleged murder of an elite cyclist who had a relationship with her boyfriend, authorities say

-Authorities are searching for a Texas woman accused of murdering an elite cyclist who allegedly dated her boyfriend.
+Authorities are searching for a Texas woman accused of murdering an elite cyclist who at one time allegedly dated her boyfriend.

-The US Marshals Service is conducting a fugitive investigation into the whereabouts of Kaitlin Marie Armstrong, 34, who is wanted on a first-degree murder charge in connection with the fatal shooting of 25-year-old Anna Moriah Wilson on May 11.
+The US Marshals Service is conducting a fugitive investigation into the whereabouts of Kaitlin Marie Armstrong, 34, who is wanted on a first-degree murder charge in connection with the May 11 fatal shooting of 25-year-old Anna Moriah Wilson.

-Anyone with information about where Armstrong might be is urged to contact authorities, the Marshals Service said in a news release last Friday.
+Anyone with information about Armstrong's whereabouts is being urged to contact authorities, the Marshals Service said in a news release last Friday.

-Wilson, who lived in San Francisco, was in Austin, Texas, for a cycling race when she was shot multiple times at the home of a friend she was staying with, according to an arrest affidavit filed in Travis County District Court.
+Wilson was staying at the home of a friend in Austin, Texas, ahead of a cycling race in Hico when she was shot multiple times, according to an arrest affidavit filed in Travis County District Court.

-The affidavit described how both the victim and the suspect had been in romantic relationships with the same man, and detailed text messages and interviews with tipsters pointing to jealousy as a possible motive.
+The affidavit describes how both the victim and suspect had recently been in romantic relationships with the same man -- another professional cyclist named Colin Strickland -- and detailed text messages and interviews with tipsters suggesting jealousy could be a potential motive.

-On the day of the murder, Wilson had gone out for an afternoon swim with Colin Strickland, a fellow professional cyclist she'd been dating on and off since last fall, according to the affidavit.
-During that time, Strickland was living with Armstrong, his girlfriend.
+On the day of the murder, Wilson told her friend she was going for an afternoon swim with Strickland, the affidavit says -- a detail Strickland confirmed in an interview with police.
+They had dinner together afterwards, Strickland said, before he dropped Wilson off at her friend's home.
+He did not go inside.

+Austin Police responded to the home later that evening, shortly before 10 p.m. local time, to find Wilson's friend performing CPR on her, per the affidavit.
+Wilson appeared to have suffered multiple gunshot wounds, and officers saw "multiple fired cartridge cases on the floor" nearby, though a firearm was not seen.
+Wilson was pronounced dead at the scene.

+Strickland and Armstrong soon reconciled and resumed their relationship, he said, and his relationship with Wilson turned "platonic and professional."

+"There is no way to adequately express the regret and torture I feel about my proximity to this horrible crime," Strickland said, per the newspaper.
+"I am sorry, and I simply cannot make sense of this unfathomable situation."

-Strickland told police he began his romantic relationship with Wilson during a two-week period when he was separated from Armstrong, according to the affidavit.
-Strickland maintained his relationship with Wilson after resuming his relationship with Armstrong, per the affidavit, and admitted to trying to hide his communications with her from Armstrong by changing Wilson's name in his phone and deleting texts.
+Strickland also told police he began his romantic relationship with Wilson during a two-week period when he was separated from Armstrong, according to the affidavit.

+His relationship with Wilson continued in some capacity after he resumed his relationship with Armstrong, per the affidavit, which also cites a tipster alleging that Armstrong came to believe Strickland and Wilson's romantic relationship was ongoing as of January 2022.
+Strickland admitted to trying to hide his communications with her from Armstrong by changing Wilson's name in his phone and deleting texts, the affidavit says.
-It's unclear if Wilson and Strickland were still in a romantic relationship at the time of her death.

 Armstrong had contacted Wilson several times and in one instance told her to "stay away" from Strickland, one of Wilson's friends told investigators, according to the affidavit.

-Multiple law enforcement agencies involved in the investigation obtained security camera footage that captured Armstrong's car near the house before Wilson's body was found, according to the affidavit.
+Multiple law enforcement agencies involved in the investigation obtained security camera footage that captured what appeared to be Armstrong's car -- a 2012 Jeep Grand Cherokee with a bicycle rack mounted on the trailer hitch -- near the house before Wilson's body was found, according to the affidavit.

 Within 24 hours of Wilson's death, officers from the Lone Star Fugitive Task Force apprehended Armstrong in connection with an unrelated arrest warrant and spoke to her.
 However, Austin Police then said they learned Armstrong's arrest warrant was not valid and told her she was free to leave.